 In 2011 we began managing a referral hotline for the Federal Department of Health & Aging in association with the Queensland Police — this is ongoing.

-Since 2017 we have been appointed by eight Primary Health Networks (PHNs) across Australia to help them deliver the Federal Government’s 6 key Health priorities as part of its 2015 & 2017 PHN initiatives.
+Since 2017 the rediCASE team have worked with numerous Primary Health Networks (PHNs) across Australia to help them deliver the Federal Government’s 6 key Health priorities as part of its 2015 & 2017 PHN initiatives.

 We provide software for referral case management and reporting for mental health treatment services, with plans to extend to allied health.